 Grady was on the frontlines in the early fight against AIDS in the 1980s.
 Her thesis was about the ethical issues surrounding the development of a vaccine to prevent or treat HIV and AIDS.
 The report, titled “The Search for an AIDS Vaccine: Ethical Issues in the Development and Testing of a Preventive HIV Vaccine,” was published as a book in 1995.

 Grady continued her work with AIDS patients throughout all three of her pregnancies.
-In an extensive interview with the National Institutes of Health in 1997, Grady reflected on what it was like to work in that environment as an expectant mother.
+In an extensive interview with the National Institutes of Health in 1997, Grady reflected on what it was like to work in that environment as an expectant mother:

-“In 1986, when I was pregnant and was working in the area, there was still confusion about whether or not it was safe, whether pregnancy was an issue in terms of immunosusceptibility or something like that.
+In 1986, when I was pregnant and was working in the area, there was still confusion about whether or not it was safe, whether pregnancy was an issue in terms of immunosusceptibility or something like that.
 At the time, I also remember, again, talking to all the people around and getting the data that was available and being pretty assured, both in my own mind and by the people that I spoke to, that short of a needlestick or something, in being pregnant, I probably was not at any risk from the HIV.

 Now there were other disease problems, CMV [cytomegalovirus] and some of the other things that some of the AIDS patients and others had, that may have been more of a problem.
 There is a story that I have told many people.
 We were fairly clear that CMV and pregnancy was—we still know that—and is a problem.
 There were people who advised me that there were some invasive kinds of procedures that I should avoid doing with the AIDS patients because they were heavy carriers of CMV, and I should use certain precautions, which I did.

 Then I remember a patient, whom I took care of very intensively, who had eosinophilia, which is very different, had nothing to do with HIV, and he was dying.
 We were all over this man—and I was pregnant.
 Only later, by autopsy, was it discovered that he died of CMV pneumonitis.
 So we were doing chest tubes, and he was spewing sputum and coughing all over everybody.
 Those are the things that happen.
 You cannot predict.
-You cannot always protect yourself, but I guess I was lucky.”
+You cannot always protect yourself, but I guess I was lucky.

-5. Anthony Fauci’s Parents Owned a Pharmacy In Brooklyn & His Grandparents Were Immigrants From Italy
+5. Anthony Fauci’s Parents Owned a Pharmacy in Brooklyn & His Grandparents Were Immigrants From Italy

 Anthony Fauci was raised in Brooklyn, New York.
 His father, Stephen, attended Columbia University and became a pharmacist.
 His mother, Eugenia, went to Hunter College.
 They got married after graduating from high school.

 According to the National Institutes of Health, Stephen and Eugenia Fauci ran a neighborhood pharmacy in Bensonhurst and the family lived in an apartment above the business.
-Fauci delivered prescriptions on his bicycle while his older sister, Denise, helped to run the cash register.
+Anthony Fauci delivered prescriptions on his bicycle while his older sister, Denise, helped to run the cash register.

 As a teenager, Fauci played basketball and graduated from Regis High School on the Upper East Side of Manhattan.
 He chose College of the Holy Cross for his undergraduate education before graduating from Cornell Medical College in 1966.